rcc-uchicago/user-guide/README.md

    ```

 3. Build the site locally
-Enter the location of the cloned fork (`rcc-user-guide`), and create a new branch for your edits
+Enter the location of the cloned fork (`user-guide`), and create a new branch for your edits
     ```
-    cd rcc-user-guide
+    cd user-guide
     git checkout -b my-edits
     ```